1993 World Trade Center bombing: Bomb's characteristics

 Yousef wanted the smoke to remain in the tower, smothering people inside, killing them slowly.
-He anticipated Tower One collapsing onto Tower Two after the blast.

 There was a popular belief at the time that there was cyanide in the bomb, which was reinforced by Judge Duffy's statement at sentencing, "You had sodium cyanide around, and I'm sure it was in the bomb."
 However, while the bomb's true composition was not able to be ascertained from the crime scene, Robert Blitzer, a senior FBI official who worked on the case, stated that there was "no forensic evidence indicating the presence of sodium cyanide at the bomb site."
 Furthermore, Yousef is said only to have considered adding cyanide to the bomb, and to have regretted not doing so in Peter Lance's book 1000 Years for Revenge.